Silver Star and connected spires Rock Climbing

 Hwy 20, open seasonally, provides access to the West side of Silver Star Peak and the Wine Spires.
 Other areas can be reached via Varden Creek, Cedar Creek, or Willow Creek, via trails or bushwacking.

-Browse More Classics in Silver Star and connected spires
+Browse More Rock Climbing Classics in Silver Star and connected spires

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Silver Star and connected spires:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Silver Star and connected spires:

 Featured Route For Silver Star and connected spires